samuallin/ReadMe-Testing/README.md

 ## Features

-Features supportted, example:
 In this project, it will provide the following packages
 * Training Van Gogh gallery with Python
-* Inference with real time camera and still images
+ * Inference with real time camera and still images and
  * Deployment on Windows applications
  * Deployment on Android applications
  * Deployment on web pages

 ## Getting Started